Ava Homa

-Ava Homa is the award-winning Kurdish-Canadian writer and journalist and the author of Daughters of Smoke and Fire.
+Ava Homa (آوا هما; born January 1981) is an Iranian Kurdish writer, educator, and journalist.
+She is the author of Daughters of Smoke and Fire (2020).
 Her work amplifies marginalized voices especially those of women in Kurdish communities.
-She is a winner of Nautilus Book Awards in 2020.
+She lives in California, and teaches at California State University, Monterey Bay.

-Life
+Life and career

-She was born into a Kurdish family and grew up in Iranian Kurdistan.
-She went to university in Tehran and started teaching in Iran.
-Later she immigrated to Canada where she received her MA from University of Windsor.
-She is now residing in the United States.
+Ava Homa was born in January 1981, in Iran into a Kurdish family, and grew up in Sanandaj, Iranian Kurdistan.
+She moved to Tehran to attend university at Allameh Tabataba'i University, and taught at Islamic Azad University.
+Later, she immigrated to Canada where she received her MA degree from University of Windsor in Windsor, Ontario.
+She is a silver winner of Nautilus Book Awards for fiction in 2020.